 What’s that one place in Amsterdam that’s different than all others?
 It is NDSM.

-NDSM Werf (or NDSM Wharf in English) is unique, because it is unlike any other neighborhood of Amsterdam.
+NDSM Werf (or NDSM Wharf in English) is in Amsterdam-Noord.
+It is unique because it is unlike any other neighborhood in Amsterdam.
 You won’t see the typical narrow buildings or canals but don’t be disappointed – there’s something else here.

 What is NDSM Werf (or NDSM Wharf)